Rat running: Shortcut routes

-Red light avoidance

 In some places, motorists avoid stopping at a red light by turning onto a side street or into a parking lot to bypass it.
 In some countries, red lights can be avoided by turning right on red (or left in drive-on-the-left countries), making a U-turn, and then turning right (or left) again back on to the street on which the motorist was travelling.
 This may require less time than waiting for the light to turn green.

-Traffic jam avoidance

 Some motorists exit and then re-enter a freeway or motorway at the same junction, or use lanes designated for exiting and merging, or cut across unpaved dividers to frontage roads, to pass stationary traffic.
 Some large streets are separated from parallel small residential streets only by a small strip where homeowners park their vehicles.
 These streets can be used to bypass traffic jams.

+The Outback Way, often described as “Australia’s longest shortcut”, is a proposed transcontinental road corridor linking Winton, Queensland and Laverton, Western Australia through central Australia.
+Spanning approximately 2,700 kilometres, the route passes through the Northern Territory, including Alice Springs and the Uluru-Kata Tjuta National Park region.
+Long promoted as a major infrastructure and tourism project, the route is intended to provide a shorter east–west connection across the continent, improve access to remote communities, support freight transport, and encourage tourism.
+Large sections of the route have historically remained unsealed, though state, territory, and federal governments have progressively funded road upgrades and paving works.